buccaneerai/note-window-consumer/performance/2023-04-25/Tachycardia/b.md

 - Inguinal repairs

 #### Family History
-- NONE
+- Son is a doctor

 #### Social History
-The patient is retired, living with their spouse in their house.
-Their son, who is a doctor, lives nearby and they see him often.
-They enjoy walking and exercising, using their smart watch to monitor their activities.
-The patient denies drinking alcohol, smoking, or using any other drugs.
+The patient is retired and lives with their spouse.
+They enjoy spending time with their son, who is a doctor, and often ask him questions about their health.
+The patient uses their smart watch for exercise and walking regularly.
+They deny any alcohol, tobacco, or drug usage.

 #### Allergies
 - Patient denies allergies